seanmcquaid/mcquaid-stacks-cli/README.md

 ### Deployment setup

-I am currently using Vercel for my personal projects but I recognize not every team can use it due to company constraints.
-If there is enough demand here, I will spend time getting Dockerfiles together where appropriate for the SSR projects.
+I am currently using Vercel for my personal projects but I recognize that not every team can use it due to company constraints.
+In general here's what I recommend :

+#### SSR

+- CDN for Static assets (Cloudfront, Fastly, etc) for static directory
+- Server for SSR (Kubernetes, ECS, etc)
+- Web Application Firewall (Cloudflare, AWS WAF, etc)
+- DNS Resolution + Alising (Route53, Cloudflare, etc)

+#### CSR/Static

+- CDN for Static assets (Cloudfront, Fastly, etc) for static directory
+- Host static files on S3 or similar
+- Web Application Firewall (Cloudflare, AWS WAF, etc)
+- DNS Resolution + Alising (Route53, Cloudflare, etc)

 Will add Cookiecutter to help facilitate starting new projects along with a CLI to help manage the templates.